mathewsrc/Operationalizing-an-AWS-ML-Project/README.md

 ![addjsontotestlambda](https://user-images.githubusercontent.com/94936606/222935233-27d6b70c-e355-4424-86e0-251d14735996.PNG)

-Adding concurrency to Lambda Function
+### Adding concurrency to Lambda Function

+By default a Lambda Function can only respond one request at once.
+One way to change that is to use concurrency so that the Lambda Function can be responds to multiple requests at once.
+Before add concurrency we need to configure a version which can be done in Configuration tab.

 ![lambdaversionsetup](https://user-images.githubusercontent.com/94936606/222857369-103c2e2a-3d2b-4cc5-98f8-6751a3e19704.PNG)

+Now we can add concurrency

 ![lambdaconcurrencyconfig](https://user-images.githubusercontent.com/94936606/222857390-3522993a-84d0-4aed-a2da-12e7832bd2af.PNG)

 ---------
-Auto-Scaling endpoint
+### Auto-Scaling endpoint

 ![endpointruntimesettings](https://user-images.githubusercontent.com/94936606/222857499-e5d3a8c5-1d8e-4086-a33e-3e8972fac5bf.PNG)